Matthes-Baer/powershell_config/README.md

 1. Clone this Repo in `C:\Users\<user_name>\Documents`, for example
 2. Remove .git directory
 3. Optionally create own repository to connect with
-4. Modules to install before using:
+4. Modules to install before using (The `config_install.ps1` will install those for you):
   - `Install-Module -Name PowerShellGet -Force -Scope CurrentUser`
   - `Install-Module PSReadLine -Scope CurrentUser -Force`
   - `Install-Module posh-git -Scope CurrentUser -Force`